Physical Accessibility at SPL

 - Braille signage when available

-This service brings Library materials to your home.
+This no charge service brings Library materials to your in your home.
 It is primarily used by people who are homebound due to illness, age, or disability.
-Our Home Library Services webpage describes the program in full detail.
+Our Visiting Library Service webpage describes the program in full detail.

 SPL provides an accessible public computer station with assistive technologies.
 The workstation has ZoomText, a computer screen magnifier and reader installed.
-There is also a Large Print keyboard and headphones available.
+Large Print keyboard and headphones are also available.
 Request use at the information desk.

 Collections for People with Disabilities